 Add the garbanzo beans and pulse until they are minced also.
 I like to leave some small pieces of garbanzo bean in my falafel to give them a bit more texture.

 Toss the falafel in the fridge for 20 minutes to chill.
-Use this time to make the tzatziki sauce.
+Use this time to make the creamy yogurt sauce.

 After the mixture has chilled, lightly oil hands with olive oil and flatten balls into discs.

 I like to serve my homemade falafel with a little pita bread or naan as well!

 - It means that the falafel are cooked in a pan with a small amount of oil.
 This will allow the falafel to crisp up on the outside, without completely immersing it in oil.

 - This is different than the traditional technique of deep-frying the falafel where they are fried in a large amount of oil.